ACADEMY OF DOCTORAL PAs, INC, ByLaws

 Fellow Members.
 A fellow member shall be a PA who is a graduate of a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC- PA), or by one of its predecessor agencies (Committee on Allied Health Education and Accreditation [CAHEA], Commission on Accreditation of Allied Health Education Programs [CAAHEP]) or who has passed the Physician Assistant National Certifying Examination (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA) or an examination administered by another agency approved by ADPA.
 In addition, a fellow member must have conferred a doctoral degree of study.
 Fellow members shall have the privilege of the floor, voting, and are eligible to hold office.

-Scholar Members.
-A scholar member is an individual who is a graduate of a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC- PA), or by one of its predecessor agencies (Committee on Allied Health Education and Accreditation [CAHEA], Commission on Accreditation of Allied Health Education Programs [CAAHEP]) or who has passed the Physician Assistant National Certifying Examination (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA) or an examination administered by another agency approved by the Association and who is enrolled in a terminal degree program leading to a doctoral degree.
-Student members shall be entitled to the privileges of the floor, voting, and are eligible to hold office.
+Physician Assistant, non-doctorate.
+A non-doctorate Physician Assistant member is an individual who is a graduate of a PA program accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC- PA), or by one of its predecessor agencies (Committee on Allied Health Education and Accreditation [CAHEA], Commission on Accreditation of Allied Health Education Programs [CAAHEP]) or who has passed the Physician Assistant National Certifying Examination (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA) or an examination administered by another agency approved by the Association and who has not completed a terminal degree program leading to a doctoral degree.
+Members shall be entitled to the privileges of the floor and voting, but are not eligible to hold office.

 Educational Members.
 Educational members are those PAs, and other faculty approved by the Board of Directors of the ADPA, who are affiliated with Doctoral PA programs, who otherwise do not meet the requirements for membership.
 Educational members shall be entitled to the privileges of the floor but shall not be entitled to vote or hold office.